-Our Foundation (FDN) Programme, designed by TransNational Education, it is a unique curriculum for students who only partially fulfil direct entry criteria for undergraduate programmes.
-The Programme establishes a pathway for students wishing to gain entry into undergraduate programmes at LUG UK or LUG Ghana, ensuring a smooth transition from secondary school into university.
+Our Foundation (FDN) Programme, designed by Transnational Academic Group, it is a unique curriculum for students who only partially fulfil direct entry criteria for undergraduate programmes.
+The Programme establishes a pathway for students wishing to gain entry into undergraduate programmes at LU UK or Ghana, ensuring a smooth transition from secondary school into university.
 It is the only foundation programme of its kind on the African continent to have received full accreditation from the British Accreditation Council.

 Our Foundation Programme comprises three terms (trimesters) of nine weeks’ teaching, one assessment week, and a study break over each of the trimesters.
 The units taught in the program are conducted in English, and there are no prerequisites.